-For example, if you have an upcoming members-only sale or event, you can specifically promote it.
+For example, if you have an upcoming members-only sale or event, you can specifically promote it to those customers.
 Or, if you’ve added new content to the site or there’s a hot topic with a lot of engagement in your community forum, you can encourage members to check it out.
-Likewise, and perhaps one of the most common uses for those with membership products, you could showcase an offer for the next level of membership to your members based on which level they’re currently subscribed to.
+Likewise, and perhaps one of the most common uses for those with membership products, you can showcase an offer for the next level of membership to your members based on which level they’re currently subscribed to.

 In any of these cases, you’ll simply use the condition “contact is subscribed to product,” set the product or membership level you want the block to be shown to, and the rest will run from there.

 Sometimes, a customer just needs an extra discount to feel ready to make a purchase.

 Say you have a customer who’s opted in for your email list but hasn’t quite purchased from you yet, or you have a customer who’s bought one of your products and has been visiting the page for another one of your products.
 You can promote 20% off the first purchase of that product and set it to only show to those particular visitors.

 To do this, you’ll target customers who have never purchased your product but are already in your contact database.
 You’ll use the “has ordered certain amount of product” condition and set it equal to zero for a specific product.

 Your customers who’ve been using your products or services for a long time are much more likely to refer others to you than your newer customers who haven’t yet fully realized their value.

 You can promote your referral bonus program to only longtime customers by creating a “Refer a Friend” program and using any of the following conditional settings to dictate which customers will see it: